top of page

 Glossary

 The Bernas Estocadas system is from the Negros Occidental region of the Philippines.
-Thus, the majority of terms are from Hiligaynon or Ilonggo (a Binisaya language spoken in the Western Visayan provinces of Negros Occidental, Guimaras, and Panay).
+Thus, the majority of terms are from Ilonggo (also known as Hiligaynon, a Binisaya language spoken in the Western Visayan provinces of Negros Occidental, Guimaras, and Panay).
+Ilonggo is often said to be the “sweetest” language in the Philippines, and because they have a malambing accent (a Tagalog word meaning "soft or melodious"), speakers are said to sound peaceful even when angry.
 Spelling of Filipino martial arts terms is a fraught space, as vowel sounds like 'o' can be represented by 'u' and vice versa; or 'i' may be replaced by 'y'.
-It is worth noting that when writing Spanish loan words, authors will sometimes use the Spanish 'c' (eg. Combate, or Corto Mano) while at other times the Filipino 'k' will be used (eg. Krossada, or Kambyó), but the same words may be spelt either way (eg. Kombáte, or Cambio).
+It is worth noting that when writing Spanish loan words, authors will sometimes use the Spanish 'c' (eg. Combate, or Corto Mano) while at other times the Filipino 'k' will be used (eg. Kambyó or Krossada), but the same words may be spelt either way (eg. Kombáte, or Cambio).
 To try to eliminate some confusion, the majority of spellings used in this glossary come from the online hiligaynon.pinoydictionary.com, and the accents placed upon the words, which are often written without them, are used here to help non-Ilonggo speakers understand where the stress is placed for better pronunciation.
+For those interested, you can find out more about the Ilonggo language by accessing this free book, Hiligaynon Reference Grammar

 A